-Certain supplements may also be beneficial for better sleep.
+Certain sleep supplements may also be beneficial.
 Ashwagandha, for example, can help support energy levels, healthy memory, focus and restful sleep.
 It also helps reduce stress.
 Multi Collagen Protein - Beauty + Sleep and Multi Collagen Protein - Rest + Recovery have also been formulated specifically to promote restful sleep and a calm, relaxed state of mind.

 Here is a three-day sample meal plan for people who can’t sleep very well:

 Breakfast: oatmeal with peaches, chia seeds, and raw honey

 Morning Snack: sliced banana with peanut butter

 Lunch: Buddha bowl with marinated tempeh, cabbage, sweet potatoes, and cauliflower rice